Bot permissions & role hierarchy

 The permissions HoneyGate needs and the one Discord rule that trips everyone up.

-HoneyGate needs a few Discord permissions to do its job.
-This page explains what they're for and the single most important setup step: role hierarchy.
+HoneyGate needs a handful of Discord permissions to do its job.
+This page lays out what they're for, and then the single most important setup step: role hierarchy.

 The permissions HoneyGate asks for

-- Manage Roles — so it can give and remove roles (the core of almost everything HoneyGate does).
+- Manage Roles to give and remove roles, which is the core of almost everything HoneyGate does.

-- View Channels, Send Messages, Embed Links, and Read Message History — so it can post welcomes, run games and giveaways, and show its menus.
+- View Channel, Send Messages, Embed Links, Attach Files, and Read Message History to post welcomes, run games and giveaways, and show its menus.

 The one rule everyone trips on: role hierarchy

-This is the most common setup problem, so it's worth getting right once:
+This is the most common setup problem, so it's worth getting right the first time:

 **A bot can only manage roles that sit below its own role in the list.**

 Discord enforces this for safety.
-If the HoneyGate role is below a role you want it to give out, the bot physically cannot assign it — and there's no error, it just silently doesn't happen.
+If the HoneyGate role sits below a role you want it to hand out, the bot physically can't assign it.
+There's no error either.
+It just quietly doesn't happen.

 How to fix it